“A brutal and a hideous double murder, as fiendish a business

 For the first time that I am aware of, all the details, not only of the murders but also background information, will be together in the one place.
 By placing my research in the form of a website I hope to quickly reach a larger audience.
 There may be members of the public who can help; maybe they are descendants of the people involved in the case or have family stories about the murders.

-I can state that from the beginning of researching the murders I have never had preconceived ideas.
+I can state that, from the beginning of researching the murders of Thomas Anketell and Henry Burrup, I had no preconceived ideas.
 As a consequence, I have made observations and shared my thoughts and questions as information has come to hand without fear or prejudice.
-These can be found in the section "Motive and Musings".
+These can be found under the section “Motive and Musings” in the menu above.
 No doubt there may be revisions of these as I delve further into documentation.

 It is my intention to publish all my research and findings in the more permanent form of a book and this is also being drafted under the same title as this website; “The Roebourne Bank Murders”.